-The short fringe flapper dress costume as we know it today, is not accurate to the decade.
-It was a style developed in the late 50s early 60s that used the short shift dress of the decade as its base.
-The first Great Gatsby movie premiered in 1974 influencing some dazzling disco fashions of the decade.
+The short fringe flapper dress costume as we know it today is not accurate to the decade.
+It was a style developed in the late ’50s early ’60s that used the short shift dress of the decade as its base.
+The first The Great Gatsby movie premiered in 1974, influencing some dazzling disco fashions of the decade.
 The flapper style revived again in the 1980s with long fringe dresses and sequin-covered gowns.
-It is back today, thanks in part to the 2013 Great Gatsby movie.
-Flapper outfits from movies, Tv series, and recent history are hardly accurate, although great for flapper outfit ideas.
+It is back today, thanks in part to the 2013 The Great Gatsby movie.
+Flapper outfits from movies, TV series, and recent history are hardly accurate, although great for flapper outfit ideas.

 Follow this roaring twenties flapper costume guide to create an authentic 1920s flapper outfit or costume for your next event!

 How did flappers dress in the 1920s?
 The flapper revolution started in the early twenties when dresses were still long.
 The short, slinky, flapper look was in full style by 1925.
 Flapper dresses were loose fitting slip-overs with short or long sleeves.
 A belt often accented the low waist (called a drop waist).
 Long pleats, pintucks, collars, and neckties exaggerated the long and lean fashion.
 The flapper costume (the term costume meant outfit in the ’20s) was meant for the young and thin, although mature women could also wear the style with ease with the help of some slimming lingerie.
 Look here for daytime flapper costumes.